Governance Process

 Summary

-Balancer governance submissions consist of 2 items, an English proposal and a multisig payload that executes the changes described onchain.
-The Balancer Maxis, who can be found on the Balancer Discordopen in new window or contacted through an issue in the Balancer Multisig Ops Repoopen in new window are tasked with supporting community members in putting together proposals when required, and with the final evaluation and execution of approved proposals.
-Below are more details on the governance process as of BIP-163.
+Balancer governance submissions consist of 2 items: an English proposal and a multisig payload that executes the changes described on-chain.
+Balancer Onchain Limited, through its service provider MAXYZopen in new window, is tasked with supporting community members in putting together proposals when required, and with the final evaluation and execution of approved proposals.

 img.png